-Flat burr grinders are thought to retain more grounds than conical burrs.
+Flat burr grinders in general retain more grounds than conical burrs.

 This is important as it can affect the amount of beans bought and consumed.
-This can also affect the flavor of one’s brew.
+It can also affect the flavor of one’s brew.

 Professional baristas and coffee enthusiasts agree that conical burr grinders are easier to clean and retain less grounds than flat burrs.
-Because the beans are ground at an angle, they are less apt to stay within the serrations of the blade and thus have less of an effect upon flavor and use of beans.
+Because they ground the beans at an angle, they are less apt to stay within the serrations of the blade and thus have less of an effect upon flavor and use of beans.

-Another theory states that the type of grinder used is dependent upon the source and flavor notes of the bean.
+Another theory states that the type of grinder used depends upon the source and flavor notes of the bean.

 Conical burr grinders are best suited for coffees containing bright, individual flavors, like those of Africa.

-Flat burr grinders are said to be a stronger choice for the nutty varieties of South and Central American beans.
+Flat burr grinders usually are a stronger choice for the nutty varieties of South and Central American beans.

-It may be of importance to note that the majority of machines found in the coffee industry are those of the conical burr variety.
+It may be of importance to note that the majority of coffee makers with a grinder found in the coffee industry are those of the conical burr variety.

-Conical burr grinders offer greater efficiency while being used due to their shape.
+Conical burr grinders offer greater efficiency because of their shape.
 They generate less heat while grinding the beans and cost less to produce.

-On the left, the conical burr is pictured.
+In the image below, on the left is the conical burr.
 On the right, the flat burr.

 Typical burr grinders will include a bean hopper, a switch to turn on the grinder if automatic, or a hand crank if manual.

-The beans will then be ground and deposited into the coffee chamber, ready for use.
+This grinder grounds and deposits the beans into the coffee chamber, ready for use.